MicrosoftDocs/CloudAppSecurityDocs.fr-fr/CloudAppSecurityDocs/cloud-discovery-custom-apps.md

 >[!NOTE]
 > Les applications personnalisées affichent automatiquement une balise **Application personnalisée** lorsque vous les ajoutez.
 Cette balise d’application ne peut pas être supprimée.
-Pour afficher toutes vos applications personnalisées, définissez le filtre **Balise d’application** sur « Application personnalisée ».
+Pour afficher toutes vos applications personnalisées, définissez le filtre des **balises d’application** sur « application personnalisée ».
 <!-- - By default, custom apps have a risk score of 10, but you can use the **Override app score** action to change it at any time.-->

 ## <a name="next-steps"></a>Étapes suivantes